 *C18.01.
 This congregation in a legally called meeting or the Congregation Council may enact continuing resolutions.
 Such continuing resolutions may not conflict with the constitution or bylaws of this congregation.

 *C18.02.
-Continuing resolutions shall be enacted or amended by a majority vote of a meeting of the congregation or a two-thirds vote of all voting members of the Congregation Council.
+Continuing resolutions shall be enacted or amended by a majority vote of a meeting of this congregation or a two-thirds vote of all voting members of the Congregation Council.

-*C18.03 Adopted or amended continuing resolutions shall be sent by the secretary of this congregation to the synod.
+*C18.03.
+Adopted or amended continuing resolutions shall be sent by the secretary of this congregation to the synod.

 Chapter 19.